Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Related Work

-\paragraph{Locality-Aware Shapley Computation.} Motivated by the inefficiency of global coalition enumeration, several recent works explore locality-aware Shapley evaluation.
+\paragraph{Locality-Aware Shapley Computation.} To address the inefficiency of global coalition enumeration, several recent works explore locality-aware Shapley evaluation.
 For unweighted KNN classifiers, Jia et al.~\cite{jia2019efficient} observe that prediction at a test point depends primarily on its nearest neighbors and show that ignoring distant points preserves relative importance rankings, enabling efficient approximate local Shapley computation.
-Wang et al.~\cite{wang2024efficient} extend this idea to hard-label KNN via dynamic programming, and Zhang et al.~\cite{zhang2025shapley} propose a near-linear-time weighted KNN-Shapley algorithm using a duplication trick.
-These methods demonstrate the practical benefit of restricting computation to local neighborhoods.
-However, their notion of locality is geometric and specific to KNN models.
-They do not generalize beyond distance-based neighborhoods, nor do they formalize locality as a structural property of the model’s computational pathway.

-\paragraph{Comparison with Prior Work.} In contrast, we introduce \emph{model-induced support sets} that abstract locality directly from the architecture and prediction mechanism of the model.
-This formulation applies to a broader class of predictors, including margin-based models, decision trees, kernel methods, and graph neural networks.
-Furthermore, we characterize the intrinsic family of distinct subsets induced by these supports and prove that any correct algorithm must evaluate each such subset at least once, establishing an information-theoretic lower bound on retraining complexity.
-Building on this structural perspective, we develop both an exact reuse algorithm (LSMR) and a reuse-aware Monte Carlo estimator (LSMR-A) that decouple sampling complexity from retraining complexity.
-This unified treatment of locality, subset reuse, and optimal retraining distinguishes our approach from prior locality-aware and approximation-based methods.
+Wang et al.~\cite{wang2024efficient} extend this idea to hard-label KNN via dynamic programming, and Zhang et al.~\cite{zhang2025shapley} propose a near-linear-time weighted KNN-Shapley algorithm using a duplication method.
+While these methods highlight the practical benefits of restricting computation to local neighborhoods, their notion of locality is geometric and specific to KNN models.
+They do not generalize beyond distance-based neighborhoods, nor do they formalize locality as a structural property of the computational pathway of a model.
+In contrast, we introduce \emph{model-induced support sets}, which abstract locality directly from the architecture and prediction mechanism of the model.
+This formulation applies broadly to margin-based models, decision trees, kernel methods, and graph neural networks.
+We further characterize the intrinsic family of distinct subsets induced by these supports and prove that any correct algorithm must evaluate each such subset at least once.
+By exploiting model-induced locality and subset reuse, our methods enable efficient Shapley valuation while preserving strong theoretical guarantees.